TIY-Durham/2015-FALL-FEE/13--The-Pirates-of-Pen-Sass/README.md

 ### Chessboard: Welcome _Back_ To the Grid, User

-Build an 8 by 8 responsive grid of squares (equal height and width) using semantic HTML.
-Include rank (8-1) and file (a-h) markers above and beside the grid.
-Create a bank of buttons duplicated along the bottom and the top of the grid that include "start over", "go back", "play / pause", "go forward", "to the end" buttons, centered on the page.
+Build an 8 by 8 responsive grid of squares (equal height and width) using semantic HTML and some CSS.
+Include markers for rank ("8" through "1") and file ("a" through "h") above, below and on each side of the grid.
+The squares on the grid should alternate colors between dark and light colors, your discretion, but the upper-left and bottom-right squares should be light.

+Create a bank of buttons beneath the grid that include "rewind", "step back", "play / pause", "step forward", and "fast forward" buttons, as on the Reference Implementation.
+Get as fancy as you want to with colors, button styles, and icons.
+Maybe it's even a good time to check out [Font Awesome](https://fortawesome.github.io/Font-Awesome/)? _Don't over-think this part!_

 #### BEAST MODE

-Place markers that represent the chess pieces on each square of the grid with black on top, white on the bottom.
+Place markers that represent the chess pieces on each square of the grid with "black" on top, "white" on the bottom.
 Doing so should not affect the proportions of the grid.
 The size of the pieces should adjust with the size of the viewport.
+You might need to do some research on Chess to recognize the names, abbreviations, and pictures of the pieces.

 #### NIGHTMARE MODE

-Wire up the buttons to print their function to the console when clicked.
-The `play / pause` button should start printing `"next move"` to the console every second -- "playing" -- until clicked again --"paused".
-Clicking the button a third time resumes "playing".
+Wire up the buttons to print their "name" to the console when clicked, e.g. `"step forward"`.
+The "play / pause" button should start printing `"next move"` to the console every second -- "playing" -- until clicked again -- "paused".
+Clicking the button a third time should resume "playing".
+[The `setInterval` browser function](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setInterval) will help.